-With this in mind, it makes sense that practicality is also in evidence around the country.
-If it’s cold, wear something warm.
-If it’s wet, try and stay dry.
-And if it’s hot then find shade wherever possible.
+A sense of realism pervades in Ethiopia.
+Resources are limited and require a usage bordering on the reverential.
+Such is the lot of a developing nation.
+With this in mind, it makes sense that practicality is an instinctive nature around the country.
+If the weather is cold, wear something warm; if the weather is wet, try and stay dry.
+And if the conditions are stiflingly hot, find shade wherever possible.